kentjx/8-Week-SQL-Challenge/Case-Study #6 - Balanced Tree Clothing Co./B. Transaction Analysis.md

 ```
 ![image](https://user-images.githubusercontent.com/87967846/148576866-1c313e08-e7d8-44df-8b9b-d23569ab7e0f.png)

 This will allow the transpose of the above table for easier reading.
-If the requirements is fine with rows instead of columns, the prior table will do just fine.*/
+If the requirements is fine with rows instead of columns, the prior table will do just fine.

 ```sql
 SELECT